 A busy forager in low tree branches and shrubs.
 You’ll occasionally see these birds flit across openings with steady, level flight, or investigating the ground with quick hops.
 Male House Wrens start building several nests at once in hopes of persuading a female to mate with him.
 Pairs typically break up by the end of each nesting season and choose new partners the next year.
 House Wrens are aggressive.
 Single males sometimes compete for females even after a pair has begun nesting.
 In about half of these contests the outsider succeeds in displacing his rival, at which point he usually discards any existing eggs or nestlings and begins a new family with the female.Back to top

-House Wren populations have experienced some regional declines, but generally populations have been stable and slightly increased between 1966 and 2015, according to the North American Breeding Bird Survey.
-Partner's in Flight estimates a global breeding population of 160 million with 19% spending some part of the year in the U.S., 9% in Mexico, and 8% breeding in Canada.
-The species rates a 5 out of 20 on the Continental Concern Score.
-House Wren is not on the 2016 State of North America's Birds' Watch List.Back to top
+House Wren populations have experienced some regional declines, but generally populations have been stable and slightly increased between 1966 and 2019, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 190 million.
+The species rates a 5 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.Back to top

 Johnson, L. S. (2014).
 House Wren (Troglodytes aedon), version 2.0.
 In The Birds of North America (A. F. Poole, Editor).
 Cornell Lab of Ornithology, Ithaca, NY, USA.